 The power of protected messaging and secure voice

 Blackberry offers two solutions to enable secure communication within your organization.

-The first is BBM Protected, the perfect solution for businesses looking for the productivity of instant messaging without compromising security.
+The first is BBM Enterprise (formerly known as BBM Protected), the perfect solution for businesses looking for the productivity of instant messaging without compromising security.
 With it, administrators can easily manage and control the flow of information through their organization, and employees are protected without being inconvenienced.
 In addition to guarding messages with enterprise-grade encryption, it offers a full suite of consumer chat features, an intuitive administration panel, seamless integration with most enterprise mobility management (EMM) platforms, and the ability to extend encryption to non BBM-protected users.

 You can’t just encrypt your instant messages, however – you also need to protect voice communication against eavesdropping.
 And that’s where SecuSUITE for Enterprise comes in.